rli012/GDCRNATools/README.md

 * Automatic download
 Download [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool), manifest file, and data automatically by specifying the `project.id` and `data.type` in `gdcRNADownload()` function for RNAseq and miRNAs data, and in `gdcClinicalDownload()` function for clinical data

-Users can also download data from GDC using the API method developed in [TCGAbiolinks](https://bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html) or using [TCGA-Assembler](http://www.compgenome.org/TCGA-Assembler/)
+Users can also download data from GDC using the API method developed in [TCGAbiolinks](https://bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html)(Colaprico et al. 2016) or using [TCGA-Assembler](http://www.compgenome.org/TCGA-Assembler/)(Zhu, Qiu, and Ji 2014)

 ### 1.1 Manual download